 Hungary is located in central Europe and surrounded by Austria, Croatia, Serbia, Slovenia, Romania, Ukraine and Slovakia.
 Budapest, which is one of the largest cities in the Europe, is the capital city of the country.
-The capital city is termed as one of the most beautiful places of the world and stands at 25th place in the world’s favourite tourist destinations.
+The capital city is termed as one of the most beautiful places of the world and stands amongst world’s favourite tourist destinations.

 Schools and kindergartens in Hungary are established and monitored by state governments, local governments, legal entities such as churches, NGOs etc. and minority local governments.
 Nearly 90% of the children go to public sector institutions.